An internal audit ISO 9001 process flowchart on a laptop next to a clipboard and pen.

 Each step builds on the last, creating a complete cycle of review, analysis, and action.
 The goal isn’t to catch people making mistakes; it’s to identify systemic weaknesses and find opportunities to make your processes stronger, more efficient, and fully compliant with the ISO 9001 standard.
 For businesses in regulated industries like cosmetics, dietary supplements, or tobacco, a robust QMS is the backbone of your compliance strategy.
 Following these steps helps transform the audit from a simple requirement into a powerful tool for driving your business forward and maintaining the high standards your customers and regulators expect.

-Step 1: Plan and Define the Scope
+Step 1: Create Your Audit Plan and Scope

 Every successful audit starts with a solid plan.
 Before you begin, you need to map out the entire audit program.
 This means you’ll “decide how often to audit, what methods to use, and who will do it.”
 This initial planning phase is your foundation.
 It involves defining the audit’s scope—which departments, processes, or locations will be under review?
 You’ll also need to establish the audit criteria, which are the specific ISO 9001 clauses and internal procedures you’ll be auditing against.
 Assembling a competent and impartial audit team is another critical part of this stage.
 A well-defined plan ensures everyone knows their role and that the audit stays focused on its objectives, preventing scope creep and wasted effort.

-Step 2: Prepare and Review Documents
+Step 2: Gather and Review Key Documents

 Once your plan is in place, it’s time for the auditors to do their homework.
 This involves a deep dive into the relevant documentation for the areas being audited.
 You’ll need to “gather and review all documents related to the process you’re auditing (like instructions, flowcharts, past problems).”
 This preparation helps the audit team understand the established procedures and what to look for.
 Key documents include the quality manual, standard operating procedures (SOPs), work instructions, and reports from previous audits.
 This review allows auditors to create a practical audit checklist tailored to the specific processes they will be examining, making the on-site audit much more efficient and effective.

-Step 3: Conduct the Audit
+Step 3: Perform the On-Site Audit

 This is the active, fact-finding stage of the process.
 It’s where the auditors execute the plan and collect objective evidence to determine if the QMS conforms to the set criteria.
 To do this, you’ll “run the audit: This involves checking records, watching how things work, finding problems, and talking to employees.”
 Auditors use several techniques, including interviewing staff to understand their roles and processes, observing work as it happens, and reviewing records to verify that procedures are being followed correctly.
 The key here is to remain objective and focus on the evidence.
 The goal is to get an accurate picture of how the system is functioning in reality, not just on paper.

-Step 4: Report Your Findings
+Step 4: Document and Report Your Findings

 After the fieldwork is complete, the findings must be compiled into a formal audit report.
 This document is the primary output of the audit and serves as the official record.
 “The audit report is a key part of the audit.
 It should summarize what was checked, what was found, and what needs to happen next.”
 A good report is clear, concise, and based strictly on the evidence gathered.
 It should detail the audit’s scope and objectives, highlight areas of strength and compliance, and clearly list any non-conformities or opportunities for improvement.
 This summary of findings provides management with the information they need to take corrective action and make informed decisions.

-Step 5: Follow Up with Corrective Actions
+Step 5: Implement and Verify Corrective Actions

 The audit process doesn’t end with the final report.
 The most important step is what happens next.
 “If audits find problems (called ‘nonconformities’), the company must fix them.
 This is part of making things continuously better.”
 For each non-conformity identified, the relevant department must conduct a root cause analysis to understand why the issue occurred.
 Based on this analysis, they will develop and implement a corrective action plan to resolve the problem and prevent it from happening again.
 The audit team is then responsible for following up to verify that the actions have been taken and are effective.
 This final step closes the loop and ensures the audit leads to genuine process improvements.